gdraynz/go-discord/README.md

 [![godoc badge](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/gdraynz/go-discord/discord)

-Largely inspired by the Discord python client [discord.py](https://github.com/Rapptz/discord.py).
+API calls largely inspired by the Discord python client [discord.py](https://github.com/Rapptz/discord.py). (thanks)

+Some methods may be pretty chaotic but I'm no Go expert and hope it will do for now.

 An usage example can be found in the `main.go` file.